 - The U-M Graham Sustainability Institute Water Center periodically publishes newsletters.
 The U-M Water Center supports and engages in research focusing on water quality, water quantity, coastal infrastructure, water policy, and more.
-Collaborative research teams provide users in the region, such as community leaders, legislators, resource managers, and environmental non-government organizations (NGO), with usable information and practical tools to support and enhance the protection, restoration, and management of Great Lakes and its watershed. - As part of the UMAA Spill Prevention Control and Countermeasure Plan (SPCC), initial and annual refresher training are provided to applicable staff.
-All appropriate staff are trained in the laws and regulations regarding spills, releases, and pollution control; the contents of SPCC; and the operation and maintenance of equipment to prevent discharges.
-Between July 1, 2020 and June 30, 2021, 135 staff were trained.
+Collaborative research teams provide users in the region, such as community leaders, legislators, resource managers, and environmental non-government organizations (NGO), with usable information and practical tools to support and enhance the protection, restoration, and management of Great Lakes and its watershed. - As part of the UMAA SPCC, initial and annual refresher training are provided to applicable staff.
+Appropriate staff are trained in the laws and regulations regarding spills, releases, and pollution control; the contents of SPCC; and the operation and maintenance of equipment to prevent discharges.
+Between July 1, 2021 and June 30, 2022, 134 staff were trained. - UMAA continues to work with the U-M Outdoor Events Coordinator to provide environmental guidelines for events that may impact storm water.
+As part of this effort, EHS-AA recommends storm water BMPs and provides requirements to event staff to ensure waters of the State are properly protected from potential impacts. - Helping to keep waste out of our waterways and encourage waste-reducing behavior, U-M participated in the national Campus Race to Zero Waste (formerly known as RecycleMania) competition in Winter 2022.
+During the eight weeks of the national competition, we collected more than 748,400 pounds of recyclables and 349,600 pounds of compost.
+U-M placed first in the largecampus division for zero waste. - Earthfest was held on September 23, 2021.
+This event promoted overall sustainability practices including waste prevention and healthy environments.

-- UMAA continues to work with the U-M Outdoor Events Coordinator to provide environmental guidelines for events that may impact storm water.
-As part of this effort, EHS-AA recommends storm water BMPs and provides requirements to event staff to ensure waters of the State are properly protected from potential impacts. - Helping to keep waste out of our waterways and encourage waste-reducing behavior, U-M participated in the national Campus Race to Zero Waste (formerly known as RecycleMania) competition and the Campus Race to Zero Waste: U-M Edition (campus building competition) in Winter 2021.
-During the eight weeks of the national competition, we collected more than 591,600 pounds of recyclables and 162,260 pounds of compost.
-For the campus building competition, we collected 419,996 pounds of recyclables. - During the week of September 14-18, 2020, "2020 Earthfest" was held as a virtual event.
-This event promoted overall sustainability practices including waste prevention and healthy environments. - U-M College of Pharmacy hosts biannual Safe Medication Disposal Events.
-During this reporting period, the events were cancelled due to the COVID-19 pandemic.
+• U-M College of Pharmacy hosts biannual Safe Medication Disposal Events.
+During this reporting period, events were held on October 5, 2021 and March 29, 2022.
 Since the event's inception in March 2014, U-M has collected more than two tons of medication.
 This event helps keep medications from reaching receiving waters.
-An October 2021 event is currently being planned.
+An October 2022 event is currently being planned.